Who are we and what makes us different?

 Click here for a printable info sheet on this program

-We work on speech skills within language-rich contexts, including games, stories, crafts, and role-playing.
+• We work on speech skills within language-rich contexts, including games, stories, crafts, role-playing and drills.

 Frequently Asked Questions